nicolasff/river/README.md

 → That’s it for the proof of concept!

 #### TODO
-* Finish adding support for HTML5 WebSockets
+* Finish adding support for HTML5 WebSockets.
+* Refactor http_dispatch.c
+* Add automatic dead channel deletion.
 * Lots of cleanup code.